opsmate-ai/opsmate/docs/CLI/solve.md

                                   Storage, and gs:// is used for Google Cloud Storage (env: OPSMATE_EMBEDDINGS_DB_PATH)
                                   [default: /root/.opsmate/embeddings]
+  -c, --context TEXT              The context to use for the session.
+Run
+                                  `opsmate list-contexts` to see the available
+                                  contexts. (env: OPSMATE_CONTEXT)  [default:
+                                  cli]
   --contexts-dir TEXT             Set contexts_dir (env: OPSMATE_CONTEXTS_DIR)
                                   [default: /root/.opsmate/contexts]
   --plugins-dir TEXT              Set plugins_dir (env: OPSMATE_PLUGINS_DIR)
                                   [default: /root/.opsmate/plugins]
+  -m, --model TEXT                The model to use for the session.
+Run
+                                  `opsmate list-models` to see the available
+                                  models. (env: OPSMATE_MODEL)  [default:
+                                  gpt-4o]
   --db-url TEXT                   Set db_url (env: OPSMATE_DB_URL)  [default:
                                   sqlite:////root/.opsmate/opsmate.db]
   --shell-command-runtime TEXT    The runtime to use for the tool call (env: